DreamHost Review – Is DreamHost a Worthy WordPress Host? And Which Hosting To Choose? (2019)

-The goal was to not only see how capable DreamHost are when it comes to hosting basic lightweight themes and heavyweight multipurpose themes, but to also help you compare the performance of the shared plans against the DreamPress managed plans.
-The goal of this is to help you decide on the best option for your project.
+The goal was to not only see how capable DreamHost were when it came to hosting basic lightweight themes and heavyweight multipurpose themes, but to also help you to compare the performance of the shared plans against the DreamPress managed plans.
+The goal is to help you to decide on the best option for your project.

 The Pingdom service was used for these tests, with the loading times of the sites recorded every 30 minutes.
-After 7 days of testing, the average loading time for each site was used for this DreamHost review.
+After seven days of testing, the average loading time for each site was used for this article.

 Here are the results…